StackExchange/dnscontrol/documentation/getting-started.md

 always a Registrar.

 Run `dnscontrol preview` to test your work.
 It may take a few tries to list all the DNS records that make up the domain.
-When preview shows no changes required, then you know you are at feature parity.
+When `preview` shows no changes required, then you know you are at record parity.

 The [Migrating](migrating.md) doc has advice about converting from other systems.